HigherEdData/Assessing-Online-Education-With-BPS/README.md

 ### By Amber Villalobos

-Summary: This analysis assesses if online degree programs are predatory with Beginning Postsecondary Student survey data.
+Summary: We analyze if online degree programs are predatory with Beginning Postsecondary Student survey data.

 **Data**
   - BPS Student File